What is a doula?

 What about postpartum?

 Postpartum is an extremely sensitive time in a new family’s life.
 Roles are shifted, sleep doesn’t happen, and everything is a blur.
 Postpartum doulas can help in many different roles.
 Sometimes families need an extra hand with the baby in those first few days – from breastfeeding to bathing, doulas can support, encourage, and show families ways to care for their new baby.
 Other times, there are additional children or pets that need attention.
 A doula can help here, too.
 Another way of supporting new families is by cleaning, cooking, running errands, and doing other tasks, so that the new family unit can adjust.
 Plus, there is no need to entertain a doula.
 She’s there to help you and yours and doesn’t need small talk!
-Y’all need to sleep and eat and shower, after all!
+Y’all just need to sleep and eat and shower!
 Lastly, sometimes mamas and partners just want to do something to make them feel ‘normal’ again.
 Going for a walk, reading a book, playing a game on their phone, having an hour to chat with their partner – and they want to do it without a little baby attached to them.
 Most postpartum doulas have experience in caring for newborn babies and can simply be arms to hold the wee one while mama and partner (and even other children) get some ‘me’ time.